Javier Hernández: Personal life

 Hernández is the son of Javier Hernández Gutiérrez, who played for three clubs in Mexico and was a member of the Mexico squad at the 1986 FIFA World Cup.
 Hernández Gutiérrez quit his job as manager of Guadalajara's reserve side in order to watch Hernández play in the 2010 World Cup in South Africa.
 Hernández is also the grandson of Tomás Balcázar, who also played for Guadalajara and played for the national side in the 1954 FIFA World Cup.

 On 26 May 2012, Hernández became the Mexican ambassador for UNICEF, making him the third Mexican to serve this position, following César Costa and Julieta Venegas in 2004 and 2009 respectively.
 As ambassador, he will participate in a number of activities to encourage children and teenagers to not abandon their education.
 He was commemorated in a news conference, where he said he felt "proud and committed".

 Hernández is a devout Roman Catholic.
 He is well known for his pre-game ritual where he gets on his knees and prays which he performs before most games.

-On 27 June 2013, EA Sports announced that they had featured Hernández on the North American cover of FIFA 14, alongside global cover star Lionel Messi.
+Hernández was featured on the North American cover of FIFA 14 and the Mexican cover of FIFA 15, alongside global cover star Lionel Messi in both titles.

+Hernández is an "honorary associate" of the Asociación Mexicana de Futbolistas (Mexican Footballers Association), created in October 2017.

-In January 2019, Hernández and his ex-wife Sarah Kohan, an Australian model of Romanian descent and travel blogger, announced on Instagram that they were expecting their first child.
+In January 2019, Hernández and his then wife Sarah Kohan, an Australian model of Romanian descent and travel blogger, announced on Instagram that they were expecting their first child.
 On 16 June 2019, their son, Noah, was born.
 One year later on 5 October 2020, their daughter, Nala, was born.

+Hernández is good friends with fellow Guadalajara natives, Canelo Álvarez, Checo Pérez, and Marco Fabián.

+In July 2025, Hernández was fined and warned by the Mexican Football Federation after he made a series of sexist remarks on social media that was widely criticized, including by Mexican president Claudia Sheinbaum.
+He subsequently expressed regret.